-Peter was a simple, illiterate (Acts 4:13) Galilean fisherman, who worked together with his brother, Andrew.
-We can infer he was a married man, since it is recorded in Mark 1:29-31 that his mother-in-law's fever was miraculously healed by Jesus.
+Saint Peter was a simple, illiterate (Acts 4:13) Galilean fisherman, who worked together with his brother, Andrew.
+We can infer that he was married, since it is recorded in Mark 1:29-31 that his mother-in-law's fever was miraculously healed by Jesus.
 He was also known as Simon or Cephas and his brother Saint Andrew the Apostle led him to Christ.
 Renamed "Peter" (rock) by Jesus to indicate that Peter would be the rock on which the Church would be built.
 Saint Peter was the most enthusiastic and brave among the apostles.
 Jesus designated him as the leader of the apostles.
 Peter was a bishop and first Pope.
-With the order of Nero around AD 68 he was crucified head downward in Rome because he claimed he was not worthy to die in the same manner as Christ.
+With the order of emperor Nero around AD 68 he was crucified head downward in Rome because he claimed he was not worthy to die in the same manner as Christ.

 His Feast days are;